-Stillwater Mining Co. workers are scheduled to vote by 9 p.m.
-Monday on a contract that would keep the pay and benefits of about 900 miners mostly consistent with the four-year contract that ended in early June.
+Stillwater Mining Co. employees voted down a contract Monday night that would keep the pay and benefits of about 900 Montana miners mostly consistent with the contract that ended hours after they rejected the same proposal in early June.